Srinu7358/openshift-sep-2024/Day2/README.md

 ![image](https://github.com/user-attachments/assets/4fedb351-0daf-402e-9524-9e1a10c10963)

 ## Lab - Creating a project for your application deployments
+In the below command, replace 'jegan' with your name
 ```
 oc new-project jegan
 oc get projects | grep jegan